Interactive-Data-Visualisation/Interactive-Data-Visualisation.github.io/workshops/pages/workshop0.md

 ### Objectives

 We will cover SVG specifics during the workshops.
-In this practical, we will focus on the following points:
+In this activity, we will focus on the following points:

  - Setting up a development environment for this module;
  - Creating a basic HTML document;